ic2098/arm_topics/README.md

 2) Terminations can cause issue with on the mis-alignment too due to reflections.
 Calibration is done by programming a ODT and calculate BER?
 3) VREF causes eye degradation due to saturation.
 CAL is done by the 2d eye pattern.

+AC/ACD: Address/Command
+DFU: Device Firmware Update, or short DFU

+VT compensation algorithm, maybe multiply by some ratio?
+IPRD	8:0	rw	0x0	Initial Period: Initial period measured by the master delay line calibration for VT drift compensation.
+This value is used as the denominator when calculating the ratios of updates during VT compensation.